3D&AR

 2. Projection-based AR

-The user is free to explore the environment of a specific area equipped with a fixed projector and a tracking camera.
-It does not require a display tool, as it projects light onto real surfaces.
-Projection-based AR can create realistic projections about the depth, position, and spatial orientation of an object on flat surfaces.
-Its adoption has been strongest in the manufacturing industry, where it can be used, for instance, to guide operators step-by-step through a series of changing prompts, enhancing safety on the factory floor.
+Projection-based AR can create realistic projections to show the depth, position, and spatial orientation of an object on flat surfaces.
+Its adoption has been strongest in the manufacturing industry, where one common use is to guide operators step-by-step through a series of changing prompts, enhancing safety on the factory floor.

 3. Overlay AR